Editor's Note: Updated April 2022.

 Comment: The four courses in northern Michigan, all designed by former owner Ron Otto during Michigan's golf boom from 1987-95, all introduce something different for golfers.

-Four courses/72 holes: Fazio Foothills, Fazio Canyons, Coore Crenshaw Cliffside, Palmer Lakeside
+Four courses: Fazio Foothills, Fazio Canyons, Coore Crenshaw Cliffside, Palmer Lakeside

 Comment: The Palmer Course at this premier Texas Hill Country resort outside Austin sits above Lake Travis a good 45 minutes away from the main property.
 In 2019 the main resort recently unveiled a major expansion, doubling the amount of rooms and adding more pools and other amenities.

-Four courses/72 holes: Blue Monster, Golden Palm, Silver Fox, Red Tiger
+Four courses: Blue Monster, Golden Palm, Silver Fox, Red Tiger

 Comment: Donald Trump hired Gil Hanse to completely renovate every course at this famous Miami resort except the Silver Fox, the only one that requires a shuttle ride to reach.
 The 6,395-yard Red Tiger is the only layout less than 7,000 yards.

-22. Innisbrook, A Salamander Golf & Spa Resort
+24. Innisbrook, A Salamander Golf & Spa Resort: 72 holes

 Comment: There is a pecking order that's clear to follow at this PGA Tour stop outside of Tampa.
 The Copperhead is the longest track and the North is the shortest.